l0k0ms/workshops/log-workshop-4/steps/log-enrich-severity.md

     * `@http.status_code:[400 TO 499]`:  `warning`
     * `@http.status_code:[500 TO 599]`:  `error`

-    The value should be assgined to a new attribute: `http.status_code_category`
+    The value should be assigned to a new attribute: `http.status_code_category`

-2. Remap the newly created attribute as the status of the log thanks to the [Status Remapper](https://docs.datadoghq.com/logs/processing/processors/#log-status-remapper).
+2. Remap the newly created attribute as the status of the log with to the [Status Remapper](https://docs.datadoghq.com/logs/processing/processors/#log-status-remapper).